Metabolic testing is the fastest way to lose fat without the guess work!

 IT IS A SIMPLE AND EASY TEST AND ALL YOU NEED TO DO IS:

-- No food for 4 hours prior to your test
+- No food or coffee for 4 hours prior to your test

 - Don’t exercise before your test